-Vacuum cleaning is one of the most important and cost-effective elements of an efficient maintenance program.
+Vacuum cleaning is one of the most important and cost-effective elements of an efficient carpet maintenance program.
 Daily vacuuming can remove more than 80 of all dry soil accumulated in the carpet during use.
 Vacuum cleaning should be scheduled according to the amount of potential soil build-up in the area in question.

-The general recommendations for vacuuming frequency are:
+According to our carpet maintenance guide, the general recommendations for vacuuming frequency of carpets are:

 The client’s maintenance team should use a heavy-duty wide track machine for wide, open areas, equipped with adjustable cylindrical brushes to whip embedded soil to the surface, as well as an industrial version of the domestic upright vacuum cleaner to tighter areas.

 Periodic pile brushing with a pile lifter vacuum preconditions the carpet and removes dry, deeply embedded soil from high traffic areas.
 This can be especially helpful prior to carpet cleaning.